Instructions: back to home page

 Article 300 Wiring Methods

-- When unable to maintain the
+When unable to maintain the minimum

-better protection may be used if listed and marked.
+protection may be used if listed and marked.

 (a) ¼ inch thick